snimu/blog/contents/byte-latent-transformer/article.md

 I want to collect a few ideas of mine and put them down here.
 They are extremely speculative, and not part of the paper, so you can skip them if you want.
 Read on at your own peril.

-### Using the entropy model's latents as inputs to the Local Encoder
+### Using the entropy model's hidden states as inputs to the Local Encoder

-We are already using the entropy model's latents as inputs to the Local Decoder.
+We are already using the entropy model's hidden states as inputs to the Local Decoder.
 Why not use them as inputs to the Local Encoder as well?

-The obvious answer is that the entropy model does next-byte prediction, so it's unclear if there is sufficient information about the current byte in those latents.
+The obvious answer is that the entropy model does next-byte prediction, so it's unclear if there is sufficient information about the current byte in those hidden states.
 It might actually degrade performance.
 However, it should be possible to add them to the byte-embeddings, as we do for the n-gram embeddings.

 And this also explains why we would want to use them at all: we could reduce the length of n-grams we use so that we have a smaller total vocabulary.
 The n-grams are there to impart information about the relationship between the previous n bytes into the current byte, but a transformer can obviously do the same.
-So reducing n and using a smaller vocabulary would be a good trade-off, if the latents can successfully be used (which is unclear to me).
+So reducing n and using a smaller vocabulary would be a good trade-off, if the hidden states can successfully be used (which is unclear to me).

 ### Mixture of Tokenizers